wahyuts/Twix-media-social-webapp/README.md

 Twix is a simple media social web that build based on twitter as the model.
 This project is created as a purpose to learn and become my boilerplate for some tech.

+*Note please access the branch "before-redux-update" if u want to see boilerplate without update redux*

 Tech that have been used:
 1. ReactJs
 2. Firebase ( for the API )